A long form on Cryptocurrency…here we go…

 If anyone tries to explain cryptocurrency to you without talking explicitly about money laundering or capital controls, it might cause you to miss out on the purpose of cryptocurrencies and why 2017 had a meteoric rise in value of them.

-This has to start with an explanation of the world’s global systems……
+This has to start with an explanation of the world’s global financial systems……

 You can visualize the macro financial world as 32,220 unidirectional money pipes between countries.
 (180 Choose 2 times 2 = 32,220)